 If you’ve struggled to see a doctor or get medical treatment in recent months, you’ll have personal experience of the huge pressure the NHS is under.

 It’s therefore perhaps unsurprising that a growing number of people are turning to private medical insurance to ensure they get the treatment they need, without facing potentially lengthy delays.
-Around 13% of the population uses some form of paid-for private healthcare, according to a survey by the Office for National Statistics (ONS) in December 2022.
+Around 13% of the population uses some form of paid-for private healthcare, according to latest data from the Office for National Statistics (ONS) in December 2022.

 As well as usually enabling you to receive treatment much more quickly than you would under the NHS, having insurance means you’ll also benefit from private hospital care, and you won’t need to join a waiting list for specialist referrals.
 Read more in our article What does private health insurance cover?